We are continually told we eat a nutrient-poor diet, so we need more nutrients.

 - Nutrient Leverage

 - What Happens If You Overdo Your Mineral Supplements?

 - The Optimal Nutrient Intakes

-- What Happens When We Consume Too Much of a Nutrient?
+- What Happens When We Consume Too Much a Nutrient?

 - What Nutrients Are Supplemented Most Frequently?

-- Nutrients that Correlate with the Rise in Obesity Rates
+- Nutrients that Correlate with Rising Obesity Rates

 - Pros and Cons of Fortification